- Let a private guide show you Mexico City's best sites in the historic center

-- Learn to make tortillas by hand from a friendly village of Mayans
+- Learn to make tortillas by hand

-- Spend two nights in coastal Tulum known for beaches, kite surfing, and yoga
+- Spend two nights in coastal Tulum, known for beaches, kite surfing, and yoga

-|Day 1||Arrive in Mexico City - Walking Tour||Mexico City|
+|Day 1||Arrive in Mexico City, Walking Tour||Mexico City|

-|Day 2||Teotihuacan Archaeological Site & Basilica of Guadalupe||Mexico City|
+|Day 2||Teotihuacán Archaeological Site & Basilica of Guadalupe||Mexico City|

-|Day 3||Fly to Cancún - Drive to Valladolid||Valladolid|
+|Day 4||Fly to Cancún, Transfer to Valladolid||Valladolid|

-|Day 4||Chichén Itzá & Yokdzonot Cenote||Valladolid|
+|Day 5||Chichén Itzá & Yokdzonot Cenote||Valladolid|

-|Day 5||Ek Balam Archaeological site, Xcanche Cenote & Community Tour||Valladolid|
+|Day 6||Ek Balam Archaeological Site, Xcanche Cenote & Village Tour||Valladolid|

-|Day 9||Free Day in Tulum||Tulum|
+|Day 8||Free Day in Tulum||Tulum|

-|Day 10||Return to Cancún - Depart Mexico|
+|Day 10||Return to Cancún, Depart Mexico|

-Day 1: Arrive in Mexico City - Walking Tour
+Day 1: Arrive in Mexico City, Walking Tour

 Welcome to Mexico City!
 Upon arrival, you will be picked up at the airport and transferred to your hotel in the city center.
-You will then meet your private guide for a city tour where you'll visit the historic center including the Metropolitan Cathedral, the Museum of the Great Temple, and Zócalo—the main square in central Mexico City—among other sites of interest.
+You will then meet your private guide for a city tour where you'll visit the historic center, including the Metropolitan Cathedral, the Museum of the Great Temple, and Zócalo—the main square in central Mexico City—among other sites of interest.
 Since some places close at 5 pm, the order in which you see them depends on your arrival time.

 Following the tour, you'll have a free evening to rest and enjoy the vibrant atmosphere of Mexico's capital.

-Day 2: Teotihuacan Archaeological Site & Basilica of Guadalupe
+Day 2: Teotihuacán Archaeological Site & Basilica of Guadalupe

-This morning, after breakfast at your hotel, your guide will pick you up for a visit to the amazing archaeological site of Teotihuacan—the largest and most revered city in the history of the New World.
+This morning, after breakfast at your hotel, your guide will pick you up for a visit to the amazing archaeological site of Teotihuacán—the largest and most revered city in the history of the New World.
 The site flourished in Mesoamerica's Golden Age, and you'll have some time to explore the grounds and ask questions.

 Following a stop for lunch near the site, you'll head north of the city to visit the famous Basilica of Our Lady Guadalupe, a Roman Catholic Church and national shrine of Mexico, which houses the cloak containing the image of Our Lady of Guadalupe.

-In the evening you can take advantage of some free time for dinner, perhaps at one of Mexico City's best traditional restaurants (ask your guide for recommendations).
+In the evening, you can take advantage of some free time for dinner, perhaps at one of Mexico City's best traditional restaurants (ask your guide for recommendations).

 This morning, depending on the time of your flight, you will be picked up and transferred to the airport for your flight to Cancún.
 From here, your local transfer will be waiting to take you to the colonial town of Valladolid—a two-hour drive from the airport.
 You will then check into your hotel and can spend the rest of the day exploring the town.